jmelcr/jmelcr.github.io/aboutme.md

 Some of my core mottos.

-**"Do what you think is right, keep your direction and never be swayed easily but listen to advice, practice compassion and build trust."**

 **"Never be afraid of the next adventure even if outside of your comfort zone.
    Embrace discomfort as your new comfort.
    That is the way of pioneers."**

+**"Do what you think is right, keep your direction and never be swayed easily, but listen to advice, practice compassion and build trust."**

 **"Smile, smile a lot
    and stay on top of things.
    Smile with dignity